phaustin/a301_students_eoas/notebooks/week7/writing_geotiffs_with_rioxarray.md

 the numpy array, affine transform, and crs.

 The module that we'll use for this is called [the rasterio xarray extension](https://corteva.github.io/rioxarray/html/readme.html) or rioxarray.
 It provides a natural way to read and write geotiffs, and to clip, merge and reproject rasters.
 Using rioxarray, we can eliminate about 80% of the boilerplate of working with raster data.

+In this notebook we:

+1) Go over the components of an xarray container (a DataArray)
+2) Read in a water vapor geotiff and plot it with cartopy
-Below we read the geotiff back in as an xarray Dataset, make a plot, and write it out as a new geotiff.
+3) Write the DataArray back out as a geotiff

+You'll need to do `mamba install rioxarray` to bring in the rioxarray extension

 +++